Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Cycling The Roads of Bali

-There are many roads cutting the island from north to south, they are all steep climbs, but also the ones worth cycling.
-South of Ubud is the bustling capital of Depansar, a hot and hellish place for a bike traveler.
+Many roads are cutting the island from north to south, they are all steep climbs, but also the ones worth cycling.
+South of Ubud is the bustling capital of Denpasar, a hot and hellish place for a bike traveler.

-Road conditions are generally good, although the terrain makes for some roller-coaster style up and downs which can be exhausting.
+Road conditions are generally good, although the terrain makes for some roller-coaster-style ups and downs which can be exhausting.
 Some side roads may be unpaved, but those are mostly dead ends or village streets.

 Free Camping in Bali